Friday, 9 May 2014

 There are a number of obviously overlapping sources of experiences (for example a single individual may present both a teaching and an autobiography).

 In the accounts of traditional (ancient or recent, include channelling) spiritual literature.
-This is often highly stylised and mythologised, and hence hard to decipher. e.g. the Vision of Ezekiel in the Bible, which some people like to interpret as a UFO. [e.g. link, link link].
+This is often highly stylised and mythologised, and hence hard to decipher. e.g. the Vision of Ezekiel in the Bible, which some people like to interpret as a UFO. [e.g. external link link, link link].
 Sometimes the symbolism may be so dense as to render the whole thing incomprehensible - e.g. the Sefer Zohar of Kabbalah - or tied in with folklore and myth - e.g. the Mahabarata.
 Or the narrative may be deliberately stylised or obtuse (Gnosticism, Blavatsky's Stanzas of Dyzan), or seek to conceal or confuse (Gurdjieff's Beelzebub's Tales).
 Often there is a quality of channelled material, and indeed many of these works are channelled (e.g. the prophets who heard voices etc).
 For these reasons, even though these accounts were all written by human beings (although the pious may interpret them as literal revelation by God/Deity in which the human author played no part other than to inscribe the words) they are not much, or any, use for formulating a Universal Esoteric Science

 Then there are teachers who are presenting their own vision of Reality.
 They may be intelligent and have read widely, hence they are not likely to be so limited to one tradition, although they may have a preference for a particular tradition.
 Examples might include Adi Da, Sri Aurobindo, Meher Baba, Rudolph Steiner, and many many others.
 However, the immediacy of the autobiographical account is lost, and the whole thing has a didactic tone.
 Sometimes this also moves into the field of channelling, which will often tend to deteriorate the quality of the material (the Alice Bailey material, turgid, verbose, and unreadable, essentially Theosophy with a Christian slant, is a good example here).
 Even so there are a few rare individuals like Edgar Cayce, Jane Roberts, and David Spangler that retain a sense of purity not found in most channelled material